asalavaty/asalavaty.com/content/home/skills.md

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
-# - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
+# - For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons or https://wowchemy.com/docs/page-builder/#icons
 feature:
 - description: <b>90%</b>
   icon: r-project